SwarmCitySupport/FAQ/README.md

 updated on March 29
-> which format to you prefer? table, list, or code blocks
+> which format to you prefer? table, list, line breaks or code blocks

 > Create an issue with your response.
 > ALL feedback is appreciated!